dev-fortress/aws-credentials/README.md

 This new **NetExec** module is designed to search for files named **"credentials"** on remote servers running **Windows** and **Linux**.
 It is ideal for locating AWS configuration files in security environments, allowing quick identification of the paths where these critical files are stored.

 ### Features:
-- Scans Windows servers for files named `credentials`.
+- Scans Windows and Linux servers for files named `credentials`.
 - Returns the full paths of the files found on the remote system.
 - Perfect for security audits and penetration testing focused on AWS configuration.